-The library telescope program has been successfully launched and operated in over f40 states in the USA.
+The library telescope program has been successfully launched and operated across multiple countries in the world (view our world map).
 If you are interested in starting a program for your local library, there are number of things for you to consider:

 - Getting Library Approval - You will need your library's approval to implement the program.
 Sometimes this is easy and sometimes it is difficult.
 Funding is only part of the issue.
 Not all libraries are comfortable with checking out telescopes.
 The good news is that your library will not be the first.
 The library telescope program has been implemented across many library systems and is very popular with library patrons and staff.
 The St. Louis program provides a FAQ to new libraries interested in adopting the program which can be found in our Resource Center.

 - Telescope Purchase/Modifications - The program uses the Orion StarBlast 4.5" reflector which is modified to make the telescope more patron friendly and durable for library use.
 At first, the modifications can seem a bit overwhelming.
 Fortunately, the New Hampshire Astronomical Society has prepared a number of useful documents that explain the telescope modification process and provides templates for the various decals, stickers and user manuals.
 You might be tempted to make changes to "improve" the design of the telescope, but we recommend that you stick with the proven design as there are plenty of other areas, as noted the subsequent steps, where you will need to spend your time to make sure the program is a success.
 Instructions/templates for modifying your telescope can be found in our Resource Center.